spencertipping/bipolar/README.md

 ## Quick but important aside for alcohol users
 I used to rely on alcohol to medicate anxiety.
-This is a terrible strategy.
+This is a terrible strategy that causes brain damage and increases suicide risk.

-**If this is you, [I have a whole page](alcohol-substitutes.md) with some (in my opinion) much healthier and more effective alternatives that reduce OCD, may be neuroprotective, and mitigate suicide risk.** There are many safe OTC supplements that are shown to reduce addictive behavior, repair certain types of alcohol-induced brain damage, and provide comparable anxiolytic effects.
+**If this is you, [I have a whole page](alcohol-substitution.md) with some (in my opinion) much healthier and more effective alternatives that reduce OCD, may be neuroprotective, and mitigate suicide risk.** There are many safe OTC supplements that are shown to reduce addictive behavior, repair certain types of alcohol-induced brain damage, and provide comparable anxiolytic effects.
 I highly recommend reading about some of them before accepting alcohol as a solution to any problems or using it recreationally.
+[Go here!](alcohol-substitution.md)

 ## Part 0: background reading on neurotransmitters and metabolism